Summer Term: Living on Campus

 Closed for intersession between Summer A and B, 6/19-27.

 Pay via cash, credit/debit, or Dining Dollars purchased through Columbia University.

 Barnard dining halls will not operate during the summer.
 Students wishing to purchase a summer meal plan may obtain a Columbia University Dining meal plan through Barnard’s Bursar’s office (links below).
 CU dining halls will operate beginning Wednesday, April 28.
 Information and sign up for CU dining plans is available on their website.
 Important links are as follows.
 You must scan the pdf of your contract to firstname.lastname@example.org so that you can be billed properly.

 - Columbia Dining

 - Sign-up for Summer Meal Plans (non-SRI)

 - Sign-up for Summer Meal Plans (SRI)

-Quarantine and Isolation Meals
+Quarantine and Isolation Meals During the Summer

 Residential students in quarantine and isolation during the course of the summer will be responsible for arranging their own meals through meal delivery services such as GrubHub.
-More information will be provided to students about delivery logistics upon entering isolation or quarantine.
+Information will be provided to students about delivery logistics upon entering isolation or quarantine.
 Students who purchase CU meal plans may have those meals delivered during periods of quarantine or isolation as arranged through Barnard's Pandemic Response Team.
 Barnard will ensure that all such students are afforded meals regardless of financial circumstances.
 Students in quarantine should minimize the time spent in common areas, such as the kitchen, and therefore should order prepared meals rather than cook their meals.

 Students on financial aid who are enrolled in classes: